Works restored or never previously shown

 An exhibition developed, organized and circulated by the Montreal Museum of Fine Arts (MMFA).
 It was curated by guest curators Andréanne Roy and Yseult Riopelle as well as by Jacques Des Rochers, Curator of Quebec and Canadian Art (before 1945), MMFA.

-The exhibition Riopelle: The Call of Northern Landscapes and Indigenous Cultures is presented by Hydro-Québec and was made possible by the generous contribution of the Audain Foundation.
-This project was funded by the Government of Canada and has benefited from the support of MMFA partners Hatch, the Jean Paul Riopelle Foundation, Heffel Fine Art Auction House, Tourisme Montréal, RBC, the MMFA’s Angel Circle and official media partner, La Presse.
+It is presented by Hydro-Québec and was made possible by the generous contribution of the Audain Foundation.
+This project is funded by the Government of Canada, and receives support from its partners Hatch, the Jean Paul Riopelle Foundation, the Heffel Fine Art Auction House, Tourisme Montréal, RBC, the MMFA’s Angel Circle and official media partner, La Presse.
 The Museum wishes to underscore the invaluable contributions of its official sponsors, Air Canada and Denalt Paints, and its media partners Bell and Montreal Gazette.